moby/moby/docs/userguide/basics.md

 <!--[metadata]>
 +++
-title = "Get started with containers" description = "Common usage and commands" keywords = ["Examples, Usage, basic commands, docker, documentation,  examples"] [menu.main] parent = "smn_containers"
+title = "Quickstart containers" description = "Common usage and commands" keywords = ["Examples, Usage, basic commands, docker, documentation,  examples"] [menu.main] parent = "mn_fun_docker"
 +++
 <![end-metadata]-->

-# Get started with containers
+# Quickstart containers

-This guide assumes you have a working installation of Docker.
+This quickstart assumes you have a working installation of Docker.
 To verify Docker is installed, use the following command:

     # Check that you have a working install
     $ docker info